omtorano/Exports-Metatranscriptomics/README.md

 outdir=/pine/scr/o/m/omtorano/exports/trimmed_reads
 ```
 Transferring files is not necessary, a script run out of scratch can access files in any directory (assuming the user has permission).
 In the above case I am basically making a copy of my raw reads in my scratch space.
 This might be desirable if multiple users are accesing files and they are being moved, or you want to make a copy to ensure nothing happens to the original read files.
 4) This creates the out directory if it does not already exist.
 Echo is a Linux command that prints - so the line "checking if out directory exists" will print in your .out file.
 This is not necessary for creating the directory, just helpful to tell you what it’s doing.
-Below this is a for loop and conditional saying if out directory does not exist make it, if it does exist print "... exists".
-The "!" means does not exist and the -d indicates what follows will be a directory, in this case if outdir does not exist.
+Below this is a conditional if/then statement saying if out directory does not exist then make it, if it does exist then print "... exists".
+The "!" means does not exist and the -d indicates what follows will be a directory, in this case if outdir does not exist, fi closes the conditional.
 ```
 echo "Checking if ${outdir} exists ..." if [ ! -d ${outdir} ]